 In addition, the dog urine that’s soaked into the floor may leave behind a permanent stain while the moisture in the pee can attract mildew and mold to start growing on your floor.

-How to Remove Dog Urine from Hardwood Floors
+How to Get Old Dog Urine Smell Out of Hardwood Floors

-There are various homemade fixes for removing black urine stains and odors caused by dogs and cats from your floor.
+There are various homemade fixes for removing black urine stains and pet odors from your floor.
 You can use hydrogen peroxide, vinegar solution, baking soda, or even pet stain removal products.

 Most of these options will get rid of the stains as well as the odors.
 Here’s how to dog urine that’s soaked in hardwood floors using hydrogen peroxide:

 Use a fan or open windows to help get rid of any floating particles and odor.
-It will also help get rid of any toxic fume that may arise from cleaning process.
+It will also help get rid of any toxic fumes that may arise from the cleaning process.

 Get rid of any solid and liquid dog mess on your floor.
-In case the dog soaked the carpet and area rugs, take them out for aeration.
-This will help have a clear sight of the dog pee-soaked areas for remediation process.
+If the dog soaked the carpet and area rugs, take them out for aeration.
+This will help have a clear sight of the dog pee-soaked areas to remedy.

 Apply or spray some of the 3% hydrogen peroxides directly over the area that’s stained with dog urine.
 Soak a clean cloth in hydrogen peroxide, then use it to cover the hydrogen peroxide that’s already been poured over the affected floor section.

-Allow the pet urine-stained area to soak for about 15 minutes.
-However, if the smell and stain persists, leave the soaked cloth to lay there overnight.
+Allow the urine-stained area to soak for about 15 minutes.
+If the smell and stain persists, leave the soaked cloth to lay there overnight.
 By dawn, both the urine stain and urine odor should be gone.

 For deeply soaked urine spots, you may need to repeat the step above to get rid of dog pee stains and odor on your floor.